Douglas Unger: Life and work

 His short stories are collected in Looking for War (2004).
 "Leslie and Sam", a story from that collection, was short-listed for the 2002 O. Henry Award and named a distinguished story in Best American Short Stories 2002.
+Stories are anthologized in The Ecco Anthology of Contemporary American Fiction, Exotic Gothic, and From Snowcaps to Desert Flats.

 He has been an editor for three literary journals—Chicago Review, The Iowa Review, and Point of Contact—as well as an essayist for the MacNeil/Lehrer News Hour and a screenwriter.
+Since 2005, Unger has served on the executive board of Words Without Borders (www.wordswithoutborders.org) and is a co-founder of its free public access education site, Words Without Borders Campus (www.wwb-campus.org).

 From 1983 to 1991, Unger taught creative writing at Syracuse University.
 During this time he advised George Saunders on his MA thesis.
-In 1991 he joined the faculty of the University of Nevada, Las Vegas, where he co-founded the MFA program in creative writing.
+In 1991 he joined the faculty of the University of Nevada, Las Vegas, where he co-founded the M.F.A. program and Ph.D. with Creative Dissertation in creative writing.

 Unger was inducted into the Nevada Writers Hall of Fame in 2007.